teshi24/Hacknight25/README.md

 - Start bluetooth and GPS on phone
   - DO NOT connect to any bluetooth device via the phone
 - Start app > scan > choose -SPP device (1234)

+## Last Hint of the Day

+- It's maybe a necessity to remove your robots balls.